rollup/rollup-plugin-node-resolve/README.md

       main: true,  // Default: true

       // if there's something your bundle requires that you DON'T
-      // want to include, add it to 'skip'
+      // want to include, add it to 'skip'.
+Local and relative imports
+      // can be skipped by giving the full filepath.
+E.g.,
+      // `path.resolve('src/relative-dependency.js')`
       skip: [ 'some-big-dependency' ],  // Default: []

       // some package.json files have a `browser` field which